Copula-like inference for discrete bivariate distributions with rectangular supports

-where $\dot \ell^{[\theta_0]}$ is the $m \times rs$ matrix whose column $i + r(j-1)$, $(i,j) \in I_{r,s}$, is $\dot \ell^{[\theta_0]}_{ij}$ defined as in~\eqref{eq:dot:l:ij} with $\theta = \theta_0$ and $J_{u,p}$ is defined in~\eqref{eq:J:u:p}.
+where $\dot \ell^{[\theta_0]}$ is the $m \times rs$ matrix whose column $i + r(j-1)$, $(i,j) \in I_{r,s}$, $\dot \ell^{[\theta_0]}_{ij}$ is defined as in~\eqref{eq:dot:l:ij} with $\theta = \theta_0$ and $J_{u,p}$ is defined in~\eqref{eq:J:u:p}.
 Consequently, when $(X_1,Y_1),\dots,(X_n,Y_n)$ are independent copies of $(X,Y)$, the sequence $\sqrt{n} (\theta^{[n]} - \theta_0)$ is asymptotically centered normal with covariance matrix

-where $\Sigma_p = \diag\{\vect(p)\} - \vect(p) \vect(p)^\top$. \end{prop}
+where $\Sigma_p = \diag(\vect(p)) - \vect(p) \vect(p)^\top$. \end{prop}

 \begin{remark} The conditions on the hypothesized family $\Jc$ in~\eqref{eq:Jc} in the previous proposition are inspired by some of the weakest ones in the literature \citep[see, e.g.,][Chapter~5]{van98}.
-As such, we expect them to hold for a large number of families $\Jc$. \end{remark}
+As such, we expect them to hold for many families $\Jc$. \end{remark}